Markfryazino/raifhack/eden/data/README.md

-# Здесь будут наши данные
+# This is a folder for logs.